 - Benjamin Preston, Director, Infrastructure Resilience and Environmental Policy Program, RAND Corporation

-- Susan Renoe, Director of the Broader Impacts Network, University of Missouri
+- Susan Renoe, Assistant Vice Chancellor for Research, Extension & Engagement at the University of Missouri

 - Phillip Sharp, Institute Professor of Biology, Massachusetts Institute of Technology